 This means not only accepting the other as is, but also seeing them in their realized potential.
 It is the latter which tends to occur in the first phase of romantic love, infatuation, with only glimpses of the essence of the other.
 Infatuation must give way to a more mature form of love where we see and accept the failings and shortcomings of the other, yet can still hold on to the deeper vision and experience of the essential other which must be cherished and cared for.
 Even if they are not the ideal, the partner’s capacities and attributes must be emphasized (She is a good mother, a thoughtful and loving companion, and so on).

 By bestowing love, mutual enjoyment and affection, partners encourage the growth of connection and commitment.
 Continuing negative appraisals, on the other hand, destroy the foundation of a relationship.
 Distress in the relationship can fluctuate suddenly and periodically.
 The coping mechanisms described above are part of the work of a relationship, along with forgiveness, compassion, and other virtues.
 This work is done internally; and even with the help of couples counseling, other forms of family and therapy support, and God, it aims at the transforming our inner reality and how we interpret events and situation, for it is our interpretation of reality which is at the core of our happiness.

 Love models: Expectations in love relationships

 Social psychologists have suggested that people have cognitive models (schema) of expectations from themselves and those they love, expectations that guide their action and their interpretation of information about love.

-Relationship and Couples counseling is offered by Carlos Durana Ph.D., M.Ac. in Bethesda, Maryland and Reston, Virginia.
+Relationship and Couples counseling is offered by Carlos Durana Ph.D., M.Ac. in Bethesda, Maryland, Reston, Virginia and Washington, DC.